duy-tung/infra-learning/README.md

 OTEL_SERVICE_VERSION=1.0.0 \
 OTEL_SAMPLER_RATIO=1 \
 OTEL_CUSTOM_TAGS=env=dev,team=infra \
+OTEL_EXPORTER_PROMETHEUS_PORT=9464 \
 go run ./services/go-api
 ```

-The service exposes a `/metrics` endpoint compatible with Prometheus.
-Histogram
+The service exposes Prometheus metrics on the configured port and histogram
-buckets are configured so you can query p50, p90, p95 and p99 latencies.
+buckets are tuned so you can query p50, p90, p95 and p99 latencies.